AMWA-TV/ms-05-01/docs/Definitions.md

 # Definitions

-Definitions and abbreviations for this draft
+Definitions and abbreviations used in the architecture, framework and protocol specifications.

 **Control** The capability to affect and/or monitor a product's function.
 In this document, _control_ usually implies _network control_, defined next.